timothylimyl/Vision-Backbone/readme.md

 [Implementation notes, cbam.py :]() I set up a simple standard convolution operation block and then added CBAM to it.
 You can run the code and observe that the parameters added by the CBAM is not much.
 The code separates the CBAM operation clearly to aid understanding.
+CBAM consist of the spatial and channel attention, the equation for it is very clearly written in the paper (provided in code comments).